-I was tagged some time ago on Facebook and again this week, so having answered this once before I’m re-posting this.
-The way the game works is to list ten titles that have stayed with you in some way.
-They don’t have to be the ‘right’ books, and you shouldn’t think about it too long — just ten that have touched you and stayed with you.
+Someone tagged me some time ago on Facebook and again this week, so having answered this once before, I’m re-posting this.
+The way the game works is to list ten titles that have stayed with you.
+They don’t have to be the ‘right’ books, and you shouldn’t think about it too long — just ten which have touched you and stayed with you.
 Then you nominate ten more people to play the game.

 My problem was sticking to ten, and sticking to the ‘stayed with you in some way’, which isn’t necessarily the same thing as favourite books and authors.